Of all the advantages of using Zoho, one of the most compelling is the platform’s simple, yet in-depth reporting applications.

 You can also utilize global filters–such as user, team, and date–to drill down into your data.
 For example, if you wanted to check on an individual team’s performance, you could filter your reports by team.
 All of the charts and tables that include a team filter would then be updated and displayed accordingly.

 One final feature that may make Zoho Analytics a better fit for your organization is its predictive capabilities.
-Because Analytics allows you to display trends and projections, you can make more educated predictions and use them to inform future business activities and investments.
+Analytics displays trends and projections, enabling informed predictions for future business decisions and investments.

 As a note, this is not an ‘either/or’ situation.
-You can embed your Zoho Analytics reports into Zoho CRM by going into CRM, locating the Zoho Analytics widget, and inputting the URL of your chosen Zoho Analytics dashboard.
+You can Embed Zoho Analytics reports into Zoho CRM via the Analytics widget, by inputting the dashboard URL.
+Overall, Zoho Analytics is valuable for teams needing trend reporting, global filtering, and multiple data sources.

 It is worth keeping in mind, however, that Analytics is not a real-time dashboard.
 The tradeoff for this enhanced functionality is that you will have a three-hour sync to contend with, though this is not likely to be a deal-breaker for most teams.